094459/newsletter-oss-projects/README.md

 [s3-fast-list](https://aws-oss.beachgeek.co.uk/3k6) is a rust based tool that concurrently list Amazon S3 bucket with ListObjectsV2 API.
 Check out the README for use cases as to when s3-fast-list is going to help you out (against existing options you have) (#184)

+**stree**

+[stree](https://aws-oss.beachgeek.co.uk/3o1) this project from Takafumi Miyanaga is a CLI tool designed to visualize the directory tree structure of an S3 bucket.
+By inputting an S3 bucket/prefix and utilizing various flags to customize your request, you can obtain a colorized or non-colorized directory tree right in your terminal.
+Whether it's for verifying the file structure, sharing the structure with your team, or any other purpose, stree offers an easy and convenient way to explore your S3 buckets. (#189)

 **tokenizing-db-data-tool**

 [tokenizing-db-data-tool](https://aws-oss.beachgeek.co.uk/3lp) provides a handy solution to help you address challenges around masking and keeping safe private or sensitive data (PII), as you need to move data from production to non production systems for activities like testing, debugging, load and integration tests, and more. (#186)